 Is it even possible to explain and remedy the situation?
 It is—if you contact the employer as soon as reasonably possible and follow up with a formal written apology via email.

 If you are missing an interview, you almost certainly will know you are missing it before it's scheduled time.
 As soon as you know it is inevitable that you won't be able to make the interview, make calling the potential employer a priority.
 Be honest about the situation and stress that the interview is important to you and you want the opportunity to reschedule.

 Communicating the issue as quickly as possible will show the employer that you value punctuality, despite the circumstances, and that you still are genuinely interested in the position.
-It also provides the employer with insight into how you would deal with missing a meeting with a client or co-worker.
+It also provides the employer with an insight into how you would deal with missing a meeting with a client or co-worker.
 Employers understand that issues come up, and if you handle it professionally, it could end up being a positive for you in the long run.

 If an extreme emergency prevents you from making immediate contact with the employer, still make it a priority to call as soon as you are able.

 Send a Follow up via Email